sprajwal11/Playlist_Manager/readme.md

 2. Set the appropriate values for the following variables in config.py:

     * SECRET_KEY - A secret key for securing sessions.
-    * SQLALCHEMY_DATABASE_URI - The URI for your    SQLite database.
+    * SQLALCHEMY_DATABASE_URI - The URI for your    MySQL database.

 ### Running the Application